Last updated in September 2014

 A wide-ranging series of events entitled “JERIN – Jerman dan Indonesia” was held to celebrate the 60th anniversary of the establishment of diplomatic relations between the two countries.
 Lasting from October 2011 to June 2012 and featuring some 120 public events in more than 15 Indonesian cities, JERIN showcased the breadth of Germany’s engagement in Indonesia.
 In view of its overwhelming success, JERIN was continued in 2013 as a platform for bilateral relations in the political, cultural, scientific, academic and economic spheres.

-There are currently more than 300 German companies operating in Indonesia, many with their own production facilities.
+There are currently some 300 German companies operating in Indonesia, many with their own production facilities.
 They include not only global players but also many small and medium-sized companies covering a broad section of German business.

 The German-Indonesian Chamber of Industry and Commerce (EKONID, a member of the German Chamber Network) represents the interests of its more than 500 corporate members and promotes bilateral trade and investment between Indonesia and Germany.
 EKONID offers consulting on market development to German and Indonesian companies, supports them in their efforts to establish business relations and works together closely with partner organisations from Indonesia and Europe (external link, opens in new windowwww.indonesien.ahk.de).